Do I Qualify for Bankruptcy Chapter 7 in Greensboro, NC?

 In North Carolina, you must earn less than the median income for the state to qualify.
 For a household of two in Greensboro, NC, that means not exceeding $50,700.
 For a household of three, it is $55,000, and for a household of four, it is $63,700.
 If you exceed these income requirements, you are not automatically disqualified.
 You may then take the means test.

-Passing the Means Test
+Passing the North Carolina Bankruptcy Means Test

 Not Exceeding the Limits on Prior Bankruptcies

 You can only file Chapter 7 bankruptcy once every eight years if it went all the way through to discharge.
-You also cannot file a Chapter 7 in Greensboro if, within the last six years, you have filed a Chapter 13 bankruptcy that went all the way through to discharge.
+You also cannot file a Chapter 7 in Greensboro, NC if, within the last six years, you have filed a Chapter 13 bankruptcy that went all the way through to discharge.
 If you filed a Chapter 7 or Chapter 13 bankruptcy in North Carolina that did not go all the way to discharge, you may still be eligible, though you may have to wait an extended period, longer than 180 days.

 Also, if any abuse or fraud allegations were filed against you in a prior bankruptcy case, you may be ineligible to file again.
 These may include violating a court order, failing to complete your required credit counseling, or if your Greensboro bankruptcy case was found to be fraudulent.
-We recommend you discuss past filings with your bankruptcy attorney at Ivey McClellan to ensure you qualify for a new case.
+We recommend you discuss past filings with your North Carolina bankruptcy attorney at Ivey McClellan to ensure you qualify for a new case.

 Filing a Petition